 In the video below I talk a bit more about the pros and cons of the Gorpo and the G6 and I also show you the settings I use to get the best quality video out of the Gopro.
 Editing Gopro footage in Davinci Resolve is also part of this video.

 I hope you liked this video and all the information I shared.
 Since recording it, I have used the Gopro a bit more and I’m still glad I made the upgrade.
 My future Vlogs will definitely benefit from it.
+And if learning Davinci Resolve seems a bit daunting and you don’t need to do things like synchronizing separately recorded audio and video tracks, you can try the online movie maker VEED to create videos.

 * Above I use Amazon Affiliate Links.
 If you use them to buy something, I’ll get a little commission from Amazon